regimensocial/quartz/content/blog/citraholdRevival.md

 The issue would now be to figure out which end should host the server, the 3DS or the PC.
 Maybe both of them, for the hell of it.
 We'll see.

+Also when this system is implemented, the other system will still be available.
+You've got the choice.

 #### Bottom Screen
 At the moment the bottom screen of the 3DS client is just a console.
 It's currently useful because it tells you if downloads and uploads are successful.
 It was also an easy way for me to give more information to the user as the way I made the top screen restricted you to only making drop down menus essentially.